akshayranganath/akamai-open-fossl/readme.md

 usage: fossl_setup.py [-h] --file FILE [--origin ORIGIN] [--pem_file PEM_FILE]
                       [--use_sni]

-Script to create the FOSSL setting for your origin nd update your configuration rules
+Script to create the FOSSL setting for your origin and update your configuration rules

 optional arguments: